ab604/link-crawler/README.md

 # Library Website Link Checking Workflow

-A workflow for crawling, collecting, and validating links on library websites.
+A workflow for crawling, collecting, and validating links on University of Southampton Library website.
 This workflow consists of three main components working together through GitHub Actions automation.

 It is designed to balance speed and breadth against exhaustive checking, so do not expect to capture every possible failure.
 The workflow should run in around an hour.

+This workflow can be adapted for any website.

 ## Overview